History & Evolution

 Technology before 1980

-Concrete floor slab of 1600m² with saw cuts each 5 meters = 720 meters possible jointing problems.
+Concrete floor slab of 1600m² with 5 meters of saw cuts each = 720 meters of possible jointing problems.

-To solve the shrinkage problem, they have broken down the floor by the sawing.
-In fact they have created a new big jointing problem.
-In the case of forklift traffic, saw cuts are always the wrong decision because of missing load transfer and edge protection.
-The edges will crumble off due to dynamic changes and wheel impact and together with static loads vertical movement of the floor slabs is possible.
-On the very short term the floor will be damaged seriously, unsafe and even unusable.
+To solve the shrinkage problem, they have broken down the floor by sawing.
+In fact they created a new big jointing problem.
+In the case of forklift traffic , saw cuts are always the wrong decision because of missing load transfer and edge protection.
+The edges will crumble off due to dynamic changes and wheel impact combined with possible static load vertical movement of the floor slabs.
+Within a short period of time the floor will be seriously damaged, unsafe and even unusable.

 Example of a joint-free floor slab with expansion joints.
 Beside the reduction of the jointing problems with +/- 75%, expansion joints still generates several other advantageous characteristics.